buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationAppearanceResource/Types/IfcFillStyleSelect.md

 # IfcFillStyleSelect

-The _IfcFillStyleSelect_ provides a selection between a simple fill colour, a hatching, a tiling or an externally defined hatch style as presentation styles for a styled item.
+The _IfcFillStyleSelect_ provides a selection between a simple fill colour, a hatching, a tiling or an externally defined hatch style as presentation styles for a styled item.<!-- end of definition -->

 { .extDef}
 > NOTE  Definition according to ISO/CD 10303-46:1992